robtweed/DPP/KV.md

 ## kv.js

 Next, we'll create the *kv.js* module that the page above will load.
-For simplicity we'll load the DPP Key/Value Store module directly from its Github repository, but you can modify the code below to load your own local copy:
+For simplicity we'll load the DPP Key/Value Store creation module directly from its Github repository, but you can modify the code below to load your own local copy:

         (async () => {

           console.log('Key/Value Store Using DPP');

-          const {KV} = await import('https://robtweed.github.io/DPP/db/key-value-store/dpp-kv.min.js');
+          const {createKV} = await import('https://robtweed.github.io/DPP/db/key-value-store/dpp-kv_browser.js');

-          let tel = await KV.start({
+          let tel = await createKV({
             storeName: 'telephone'
           });